On the distribution of equivalence classes of random symmetric p-adic matrices: Introduction

+so studying elementary divisors is equivalent to studying cokernels.
+Friedman and Washington \cite{friedman1987distribution} were the first to draw a connection between the distribution of cokernels of random matrices and the Cohen-Lenstra heuristics in their work on the distribution of class groups of curves over a finite field.
+They also showed that for a finite abelian $p$-group $H$ of $p$-rank $r$

+This was generalised to other distributions of entries in the asymptotic case as $n$ grows by Maples \cite{maples2013cokernels} and Matchett Wood \cite{wood2019random}.

-where $\pi_n = p^{-n^2} |\GL_n(\FF_p)|$ is the density of invertible matrices over $\FF_p$, and $P_{\mathbf{k}}(x_1, \ldots, x_n;t)$ is the Hall-Littlewood polynomial for the partition $\mathbf{k}$.
-Much later, Evans \cite{evans2002elementary} studied the distribution from the probabilistic point of view.
-He showed by methods similar to Brent, McKay \cite{brent1987determinants} and Fulman \cite{fulman2002random} that one can construct a Markov chain from the multiplicities of elementary divisors, and rederived the distribution in a different form:
+Evans \cite{evans2002elementary} studied the distribution of elementary divisors from the probabilistic point of view similar to Brent and McKay \cite{brent1987determinants}, and Fulman \cite{fulman2002random}.
+He showed that one can construct a Markov chain from the multiplicities $m_k$ of elementary divisors, and represented the distribution

-where $m_k = \#\{i:k_i=k\}$ are the multiplicities of elementary divisors, coefficients $\pi_j$ are as defined above for $j \ge 1$, and $\pi_0 := 1$.
-Although both Macdonald and Evans considered square matrices, the formula easily generalises to rectangular ones.